tmpbci/Maxwellator/README.md

 - "osc" : will only forward osc message (OSC port is 8090) and redis stored artnet to maxwell

-- "live" : Listen to Artnet frame/publish to redis + forward osc message (OSC port is 8090) to maxwell
+- "live" : Listen to Midi/OSC and (Artnet published to redis) then forward incoming messages to the local Maxwell or to selected computer/Maxwell/laser over OSC.

 - "Mitraille" : Read specific explanation